sonarypt/sonarypt/README.md

-A fulltime Linux user is looking for opportunity in Back-End, SysAdmin, or DevOps.
+A fulltime Linux user is looking for opportunities in Back-End, SysAdmin, or DevOps.

-I play with Python, Go, PHP, and Bash.
+I usually use Python, Go, PHP, and Bash.
 I also spend time, and host my files, on Gitlab.
 You can find me [here](https://gitlab.com/sonarypt).